jcollingj/caret/README.md

 # Caret
-Caret is an Obsidian plugin that brings the power LLMs into your Obsidian Vault.
+Caret is an Obsidian plugin that brings the power of LLMs into your Obsidian Vault.
 Caret follows all the main Obsidian philosophies.
-It's local-first, privacy preserving and stores all data as local files.
+It's local-first, privacy preserving and stores all generated data as local files.

 # Features: